linuxontheweb/LOTW/README.md

 **server.js**: The main service for sending core LOTW system files to the client.

-**bin**: Where shell scripts related to the development and maintenance of the LOTW project are kept.
+**bin**: Where scripts related to the development and maintenance of the LOTW project are kept.

 **howto**: Where Instructions related to the development and maintenance of the LOTW project are kept.